linl33/sync-endpoint-default-setup/README.md

 ## Configuration

-`ldap.env`, `sync.env`, `db.env`, `jdbc.properties`, `security.properties`, and `docker-compose.yml` hold configuration for different parts.
+`config` and `docker-compose.yml` hold configuration for different parts.
 Refer to the individual files for options.

-`jdbc.properties` and `docker-compose.yml` are configured to use PostgreSQL by default but MySQL is also supported.
+`jdbc.properties` and `docker-compose.yml` are configured to use PostgreSQL by default but MySQL and MSSQL are also supported.

 ## LDAP